coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

 The function operates at the ingredient abstraction level, except for the basil, where it goes into details about where it comes from.
 This is a SRP transgression smell, as is the "paragraph" in the function.
 Interestingly, this paragraph starts with a helpful comment, `// Grow basil`.
-This comment suggest the abstraction that should be created in order to simplify the function, `Basil`:
+This comment suggests the abstraction that should be created in order to simplify the function, `Basil`:

 ```c++
 Pizza CreateMargheritaPizza() {